Everything you need to structure a successful cold email.

 When I'm looking for a partner, I try to discover out what their goals are (e.g. win with good content marketing).
 Then I change my pitch to "hey, let's collaborate to develop fantastic content to achieve X, Y, and Z."

-Finally, the body is a blend of empathy, in-depth knowledge of the prospect, a splash of humor, and proof/results for credibility.
+The body of a cold email is a blend of empathy, in-depth knowledge of the prospect, a splash of humor, and proof/results for credibility.

 CTA